What is agroforestry?

 Financing agroforestry on your land

 Tree crops grow on a different schedule from annual crops, and so financing agroforestry adoption is also different.
-Here’s some resources we have to help:
+Our financial resources will help you:

 - Explore our profiles of landowners who have adopted agroforestry to understand how some farmers made the switch.

-- Check out the economic projections in this guide to the key tree crops of the Midwest.
+- Check out the economic projections for key tree crops of the Midwest.

 Ready for some on-farm training?